torvalds/linux/Documentation/livepatch/livepatch.rst

 safe to patch tasks:

 1. The first and most effective approach is stack checking of sleeping tasks.
-If no affected functions are on the stack of a given task, the task is patched.
+If anal affected functions are on the stack of a given task, the task is patched.
 In most cases this will patch most or all of the tasks on the first try.
 Otherwise it'll keep trying periodically.
 This option is only available if the architecture has